 Step #4: Allow Dough to Rise

 Cover the dough with plastic wrap and allow it 1.5 to 2 hours to rise.
 It will rise better in a warmer setting.
-I often place it on a warming mat to help it rise.
+I often place it In my warming drawer to rise.
 It won’t rise a lot, but you will definitely see a little action.

 Step #6: Add Toppings and Bake